barryblando/modern-workflow/README.md

   ```

   * M: Modifier (--) - can be used on a block or an element to indicate a change to the default state of an object

   ```html
   <a class="btn btn--orange btn--large" ... >
   ```

 ### Responsive Images and Image resolution using Resolution & Density Switching and Art Direction

-* For Mobile First Patterns to 4K Resolution and Up, I use [SIZZY](http://sizzy.co/) for Responsive Test
+* For Mobile First Patterns to 4K Resolution and Up.
+PS.
+I use [SIZZY](http://sizzy.co/) for Responsive Test

   * 1920w ( 1920px Wide of Image), on the source, smaller images must be put first (In order for browser to understand and which one to choose based on the devices width, screen size, and pixel density) and followed up by large images, when doing Mobile first Approach you gotta use min-width, Where in Desktop Approach you should use max width.
 (Vice-Versa)